Eugene-Chan2021Fall/Project-FlashCard/Specification.md

 ##Primary Sequence

-1. Use online converter to convert markdown file to pdf flash cards
-2. Flash cards saved in the System and ready to use

-##Primary Postconditions

-System update Flash cards ready to use

-\##Alternate Sequences

-Error converting to pdf Flash cards

-##Alternate Trigger

-- Fix the Error / convert again

-##Alternate Postconditions

-- Markdown file failed convert to pdf Flash cards

-**Use Case #3 Name:** Share PDF cards add to their accounts

-\##Primary Sequence

-\##Primary Postconditions6

-##Actors

-1. User
-2. System

-\##Preconditions

-1. pdf Flash cards created and ready to to share
-2. log in to the system
-3. Accounts to share with

-\##Triggers

-- Use system to share pdf Flash cards with their accounts

-\##Primary Sequence

- 1. Prompt the system to share pdf Flash cards with users accounts
+ 1. prompt the system to share pdf Flash cards with users accounts
  2. Account user able to access pdf cards
  3. select account users to share pdf cards with
  4. Share pdf cards with shared accounts

 ##Primary Postconditions
 1. Account users have access to pdf cards
 2. Able to use pdf cards

-\## Alternate Sequences
+\##Alternate Sequences

 1. Accounts are not exist
 2. System gives error message Fail to share pdf cards
 3. System prompt to use exist or valid  accounts

-\##Alternate Trigger
+##Alternate Trigger

-Use valid or exist accounts
+- use valid or exist accounts

-\##Alternate Postconditions
+##Alternate Postconditions

-Failed to share pdf with their accounts
+- failed to share pdf with their accounts

-**Use Case #4 Name:** Render Markdown notes
+**Use Case #3 Name:** Render Markdown notes

  - Share markdown notes by creating GitHub repository, push the notes (file.md) to GitHub.